-I'm an Atlanta wedding photographer and ...
+I'm a documentary wedding photographer in Atlanta ...

-I'm a (sometimes) recovering chocoholic, adventurous traveler and all around nerd.
+... an adventurous traveler and all around nerd.
 I love to hike with my beagle/cattle dog Roux and best friend/spouse.

 I was born in Atlanta, moved around a lot, and then came back.

 After graduating from the Art Institute of Atlanta, I took a job at a small newspaper in Thomasville, Georgia, where I photographed hospital teas, pecan farmers, and beauty queens.

 If you prefer one who spends most of the day blending into the background, you've come to the right place.